 Now, that is wholly insufficient.

-That’s just one part of it.
-Another thing that we do is work with you to obtain your statement, typically in the way of an affidavit, or what we call a sworn statement.
-In the statement, we identify what your impairments are, and not just what your impairments are, but what your limitations are a result of.
-That is additional evidence that we can use to show the insurance company why it is you can’t do your job.
-This is a new piece of evidence that may get the insurance company to change its mind.
+We also work with you to obtain your statement, typically in the form of an affidavit, or what we call a sworn statement.
+In the statement, we identify what your impairments and resulting limitations are.
+The statement is additional evidence that we can submit with your disability appeal to show the insurance company why you can’t do your job and new evidence that may get the insurance company to change its mind.

-Finally, we do a comprehensive legal analysis, where we take the reasons why they denied you, which should be set forth in the denial letter, and we show why their reasons are insufficient as a matter of law.
-We may site legal cases to compare your case to others where the insurance companies may have made similar mistakes in the past.
+Finally, we do a comprehensive legal analysis, where we take the reasons why the insurance company denied your claim, which should be set forth in the denial letter, and we show why their reasons are insufficient as a matter of law.
+We may site legal cases to compare your claim to others where the insurance companies may have made similar mistakes in the past.

 Just to give you an idea, our long term disability appeal letters tend to be anywhere from 16 to 20 pages long, summarize all your medical records, all the opinion evidence, and all the legal reasons why we think their decision is insufficient and the claim should be approved.
 That’s a lot different than a simple one or two-paragraph appeal.

 We discuss writing an appeal letter in more detail in another article titled How to Write an Effective Long Term Disability Appeal Letter.

 If the appeals process is overwhelming you can hire a long term disability attorney to prepare the appeal letter for you.
 Most disability attorneys, including those at the Ortiz Law Firm, operate on a contingency fee basis, meaning we only get paid if there is a recovery.
 There are no up-front costs or fees, so you can get the help you need during this time of financial difficulty.